 With perfect competition in supplying something, the price structure tends to be elastic.
 A good example is wheat – there are many nations producing this grain; thus, a shortage in one country does not dramatically affect the overall price.
 A scarce commodity – like oil – has an inelastic price curve.

 OPEC has created a consortium to control energy prices.
 A fundamental Forex strategy could concentrate on how supply bottlenecks could impact an OPEC member’s currency.

 Some advanced traders might use overlapping Forex trades for nations that have close relationships.
 The AUD, CAD, GBP and USD might see similar Forex moves due to numerous cultural and economic similarities.

 Forex Fundamental Analysis Strategies

 While technical analysis involves the “tale of the tape” in gauging short-term price movements, the fundamental analysis seeks to find a “reason” for a price change.
 This could include unemployment figures, productivity reports or interest rate hikes.
-You can view our review of AxiTrader with the Australian forex broker having an in-depth forex fundamental section.
+You can view our review of AxiTrader with the forex broker having an in-depth forex fundamental section.
 Each of these fundamentals will impact the value of a currency used for international trade.
 Here are other common Forex fundamental analysis strategies:

 The Indian Hindu calendar has many different festivals, which could impact your trading of the Indian Rupee (INR).
 The West basically shuts down around Christmas.
 Holiday seasons could lead to more international Forex trade as gifts are imported from abroad.